crmills100/narrato/README.md

-# CYOA Mobile Game Engine
+# Talewell CYOA Player Application

-Narrato is an application for playing choose your own adventure (CYOA) games.
+Talewell is the The player or reader-facing app for choose your own adventure (CYOA) games.
 One can browse for a CYOA story and it will show the story with text and images.
+“Where stories come to life.”

+Narrato Engine is the engine or creation platform.
+“Crafted by Narrato.” or “Powered by Narrato Engine.”

 ## Features